 Sometimes people experience tingling in their feet and there’s not a known cause.
 Doctors call this “idiopathic.”

-A healthcare professional will complete a physical exam and perform a number of tests to rule out anything that could be causing your symptoms.
+A healthcare professional will complete a physical exam and perform several tests to rule out anything that could be causing your symptoms.

 Treatment may include pain medication, safety measures, and special shoes.